Viehscheid Hirten

 (2)

-My home, the Allgäu, is not only known for its breathtaking Alpine scenery but also for its deeply rooted traditions.
-One of the most fascinating and colourful of these celebrations is the “Viehscheid,” an annual event where decorated cows are driven down from the mountain pastures to mark the beginning of autumn.
+The Allgäu, my home, is known for its breathtaking Alpine scenery and deeply rooted traditions.
+One of the most fascinating and colourful of these celebrations is the “Viehscheid,” an annual event in which decorated cows are driven down from the mountain pastures to mark the beginning of autumn.
 In this blog article, I would like to introduce you to this tradition.

 Kranzkuh Viehscheid